 Linearisation is another valuable tool that simplifies complex nonlinear $\mathtt{RNN}$s into linear approximations.
-This simplification aids in analyzing the network's behaviour around specific operating points and designing control strategies.
-However, it's important to note that linearisation is most effective when nonlinearities are relatively small, and it may not be suitable for highly nonlinear systems.
+This simplification aids in analysing the network's behaviour around specific operating points and designing control strategies.
+However, it is important to note that linearisation is most effective when nonlinearities are relatively small, and it may not be suitable for highly nonlinear systems.

 Discretisation and linearisation are both irreversible procedures.
 However, when both procedures are applied sequentially, they yield the same result regardless of the order in which they are applied.